 Phase 3.
 Success!

-Unfortunately, I didn't have a viable way to handle that responsibility in a way that also achieved my goal of getting rid of the mice without hurting them.
-I wanted to show that killing wasn't the only option, but I failed to demonstrate how that could actually work in practice.
+Unfortunately, I didn't have a viable way to handle the responsibility in a way that helped me achieve my goal of getting rid of the mice without hurting them.
+I wanted to show everyone that killing wasn't the only option, but I failed to demonstrate how that might work in practice.

 What a dumbass!

 But what did I expect after this virtuoso performance?

-So anyway, that's where I'm at now.
-My approach was well-intentioned but not well thought out.
-My botched execution has me back to square one, with the caveat that I now look like a bleeding heart idiot.
-The glue traps are coming back, and there's not much I can do about it.
-There's no case I can make to do otherwise.
-I had my chance and bungled it completely.
+So that's where I'm at now.
+My approach was well-intentioned but not well-thought-out.
+My botched execution has me back to square one, with the caveat: I now look like a bleeding-heart idiot.
+The glue traps are coming back, and I can't do a lot about it.
+I can offer no non-lethal alternative.
+I had my chance and bungled it.
 My credibility here is nil.

 When everything’s a joke, nothing is taken seriously.
 It's odd to say, but humor can be one of the greatest behavior compliance tools in a society's arsenal.
 If you've ever held a minority and unpopular view on something, you understand what I'm talking about.
 Those folks must navigate the treacherous terrain between standing up for what they believe in and enduring the genuine risk of being laughed at.

-In another article last year, I wrote that the best way to open minds was to live a quiet example.
-I called it passive proselytizing, letting a lived example gradually make the case for me.
+In another article last year, I wrote the best way to open minds was to live a quiet example.
+I called it passive proselytizing, letting a lived example make the case for me.
 Over time, this normalizes and humanizes a behavior or lifestyle and so makes it harder to ridicule.
 If I may channel a little Yogi Berra, it's hard to hate someone when you like them.
-But in this case, my lived example backfired on me spectacularly.
+But in this case, my example backfired on me spectacularly.

 So, what do I do in this case?